 ii.
 Simple Continuous/Running – The needle is reinserted so that the suture passes perpendicularly to the incision line below and obliquely above it.
 The knot is tied on the untightened end of the suture.

 iii.
 Continuous Locking/Blanket – The suture is withdrawn through its own loop.
 The need for multiple knots is avoided and prevents excessive tightening.

 v.
 Horizontal Mattress – It is used for closing bony deficiencies.
-Needle is passed from one end to another and back to the former and knotted.
-It may constrict blood supply to the region.
+The needle is passed from one end to another and back to the former and knotted.
+It may constrict the blood supply to the region.

 vi.
-Figure of 8 – The needle is first inserted into outer surface of buccal flap followed by lingual flap It is used for extraction socket closure.
+The figure of 8 – The needle is first inserted into the outer surface of the buccal flap followed by lingual flap It is used for extraction socket closure.

 vii.
 Subcuticular Closure – It is used to suture deep wounds in layers.
 The knots are buried or inverted

 viii.
 Continuous Subcuticular closure – Continuous lateral stitches are done beneath the epithelial layer.
 The ends of the suture are knotted.
 It is mainly used for cosmetic purposes

 ix.
 Purse String suture - The tissue in the path of the suture is drawn in together in a circular pattern and ends are tied.

 A suture needle is constructed to have three parts – a point, a body, and a swage.

 i.
 Point– It is the sharpest part of the surgical suture needle and penetrates the tissue.